 7. First Service.
 Remove all electrical outlet plates.

-8. After First Service.
+8. After the First Service and before follow up.
 Wrap mattress with approved bed bug proof cover.
 We recommend Mattress Safe or Protecta Bed.
-Wal-Mart Brand or other "knock-offs" covers will tear too easily and do not seal properly at the zipper.
+BIG BOX Brands or other "knock-offs" covers will tear too easily and do not seal properly at the zipper.
 Average cost per piece is 75.00 to 120.00 depending on size.
-Make sure to measure the depth of piece to ensure proper fit.
+Make sure to measure the depth of the piece to ensure proper fit.
 Too tight or loose will cause failure.

 9. Both Services.
 Prepare to vacate residence for up to eight hours.
 Longer for heavy infestations.